LasCreations/Gui-Video-Editor/ReadMe.md

 # Motion Film Lab
-Motion Film Lab is an open source GUI Video Editor.
+Motion Film Lab is an open source GUI Video Editor, which is entirely written in C.

 > NOTE: Motion Film Lab is currently under active development.